library(palmerpenguins)

 11.5 Post-selection inference

-Let us suppose that, for whatever reason, you choose to ignore the warnings of the previous section.
-You use statistical significance as a threshold, reporting only statistically significant results and often removing variables whose coefficients are not significantly different from zero.
+Let us suppose that, for whatever reason, you use statistical significance as a threshold, reporting only statistically significant results and removing variables whose coefficients are not significantly different from zero.
+Perhaps you believe this makes the model more interpretable or eliminates useless variables.
 What tragedy might befall you?

 There are two related problems.
 First, reporting only significant results—only bothering to publish a paper or announce a finding if you have a significant result—leads to truth inflation.
 Second, once you have used significance as a filter for variables in your model, tests and confidence intervals for other variables will no longer be valid.
 Let’s consider each problem.